 - Olive Oil (strongly flavored, and somewhat bitter.
 Best mixed with other oils when making salad dressings.)

 - Sunflower Oil (The less refined this oil is, the more nutty and delicious, but the more refined version can be used for higher heat cooking)

 Canned goods are some of the easiest items to stock up on - and they can transform a meal from a side dish to a filling main course with the twist of a can-opener.
 You can add these to casseroles, soups, dips, sauces, and so much more.
 We highly recommend choosing certified organic whenever possible, take advantage of grocery store sales when you can, and keeping several cans in your pantry at all times.

 - Fire-roasted tomato puree

 Having condiments at the ready will let you turn a bland dish into a delightful dish.
+Most have a long shelf life, so you can stock up and always have options on hand.
 We recommend choosing certified organic whenever possible!

 Storage: Keep Refrigerated

 *included in the Omnivore Packages and Localvore Packages